XEDGit/memdetect/README.md

  - #### Executing:

    - `-a | --args <arg0> ... <argn>`: Specify arguments to run with the executable
+   - `-n | --dry-run`: Run the program printing every command and without executing any

  - #### Fail malloc (Use one per command):